 We do know, however, that the feral cat population can be linked to humans.
 Feral cats are more prevalent in urban areas, because of the opportunities we leave behind for scavenging.
 From garbage to the food we leave out for our own pets, feral cats often have plenty of culinary options living in a city.

 So what is a feral cat?

 A feral cat is a cat that is born and lives in the wild.
-Feral cats are often unused to human interaction and as a result can be unfriendly.
+Feral cats are often unused to human interaction and as a result, can be unfriendly.
 Whilst feral cats are not dependent on humans they often make use of our leftovers when living in towns and cities.
 Because of their wildness, feral cats are usually unneutered and can carry diseases.

-A feral cat is different to a community cat.
+A feral cat is different from a community cat.
 Community cats usually begin life as feral or stray cats but are later picked up and vaccinated by a local authority, before being re-released into a safe environment.
 Whilst they won’t have a fixed home, they are cared for by a community of owners, who keep an eye on them.
-Unlike feral cats they will have experienced some human socialization and may be dependent on them for food.
+Unlike feral cats, they will have experienced some human socialization and may be dependent on them for food.

-Feral cats are also different to strays.
+Feral cats are also different from strays.
 Stray cats usually begin life as domestic cats, who have become separated from their home.
 Because of their beginnings, stray cats are usually comfortable being approached and handled by humans as they are often on the hunt for a new home.

 So are feral cats a problem?
 Should you be concerned about how they affect your own cat?
 And what should you do if you come across a feral cat?
 We caught up with Veterinarian Denise Petryk to get her take on things.

 Are feral cats a problem?